learn-co-students/swift-HelloUniverse-lab-ios-apply-000/README.md

 To begin making apps for iOS, MacOS, WatchOS, tvOS, you need to setup your [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 * Download Xcode [here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 Xcode is a piece of Software (written by Apple, Inc.) which we write our code in.
 Xcode is able to compile and run this code (apps!).
 You can read more about Xcode [here](https://developer.apple.com/xcode/ide/).
 Later on we will be going over how you will be using Xcode and the parts of Xcode most important for you to start your journey and begin coding!
 * You're required to download Xcode from the Mac App Store.
-So, after clicking the "View In mac App Store" link you should be directed to the Mac App Store where you can download the application.
+So, after clicking the "View In mac App Store" link (see screenshot below) you should be directed to the Mac App Store where you can download the application.

 ![Xcode Link](http://i.imgur.com/GJitSSJ.png)